kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Talk to Lashowe:
   - As a Male MC: 1x7, 3, 4
   - As a Female MC: 1x9, 4
+    - If you didn't tell Lashowe a joke and you fail the Persuade check, just retry the convo from the start
 - ***Conditional** - If you do not have level 9 available yet:*
   - Talk to Uthar: 3,1,3,1,3,3,2,3,4,4,X,3
     - The X is a variable answer based on one of three questions he asks after the Sith Code